 Over time, changes were made to the supply network and New River Head fell into disuse.
 Its filter beds were drained and built over.
 The site converted from steam to electric power in 1954.
 The engine house was decommissioned and its engines and chimney were removed.
 In 1989 London’s supply was privatised again, and New River Head was sold to a property company.

-Today, the New River ends at Stoke Newington Reservoirs and still supplies 8-12% of London’s water.
+Today, the New River ends at Stoke Newington Reservoirs and still supplies 10% of North East London’s water.
 New River Head borders Islington’s working Thames Water Ring Main site, but its historic engine house, boiler house, coal stores and windmill base are empty and derelict.

 New life